jbatalha1/restws_personal/README.txt

    nodes).
 Additionally each resource is protected with a RESTWS permission that can be configured at "admin/people/permissions#module-restws".

+ * Some example outputs are given in the example_exports folder.

 Design goals and concept
 ------------------------